Lama Temple tour

 This information ensures a smooth visit, allowing you to immerse yourself in the spiritual ambiance of Lama Temple without any surprises.

-Five Major Buildings in Lama Temple
+5. Five Key Buildings in Lama Temple

 Yonghe Temple’s architectural splendor is epitomized in its five primary buildings, each separated by courtyards and decreasing in height from south to north.
 These buildings are not just structures; they are the carriers of history and spirituality.